hkawanishi/hkawanishi.github.io/_posts/2025-04-12-GenAI-Intensive-Course-Capstone-Project.md

 ### Initial Setup

 My coding for this Gen AI Intensive Course project, hosted on Kaggle, began with obtaining the necessary API key to access Google's AI models.
-Google's documentation provides the steps for this, and it's important to secure your key once you have it.
+Google Cloud AI Platform documentation provides the steps for this, and it's important to secure your key once you have it.

 With the technical setup done, I needed a Terms of Service document.
-To steer clear of copyright issues with real-world examples, I created my own for a quirky fictitious company named "Dig-A-Hole."
+To avoid copyright issues with real-world examples, I created my own for a quirky fictitious company named "Dig-A-Hole."
 This company offers a subscription for digging holes in a field as a stress reliever and form of exercise.
 I outlined the service's terms in a PDF, which was then ready for the AI.

 ### Reading the PDF document

 When I first started, the gemini-1.5-pro model caught my eye, mainly due to its massive context window.
 I figured, the longer the Terms of Service, the better this model would handle it.
-However, as things progressed and I started evaluating the output, my model choice actually changed, a little surprise I'll get into later.
+However, as things progressed and I started evaluating the output, my model choice actually changed, a little surprise I'll elaborate on later.

 So, with gemini-1.5-pro chosen for its ability to handle potentially long documents, I proceeded to the first task: summarizing our "Dig-A-Hole" Terms of Service.
 I used a simple prompt for this: "Please summarize the following terms of service in plain, easy-to-understand English."
 The resulting summary was quite good, providing a clear and easy-to-grasp overview, which looked like this: